The Kiwiburn Organisation

 • Site Safety

-• Well-being – new in 2021
+• Well-being

-• Community – new in 2021
+• Community

 This structure has moved ExCom away from discussing and making decisions at every level, into a central communications hub, effectively reducing the workload of individual volunteers and enabling each ExCom member’s workflows to be smaller and more well defined.
-If you are interested in knowing more about the strange goings-on of the Kiwiburn ExCom you can check out the Google Group, or the Minutes of the Monthly ExCom Meetings.
+If you are interested in knowing more about the strange goings-on of the Kiwiburn ExCom you can check out the Minutes of the Monthly ExCom Meetings.

 The Kiwiburn Leadership Team